romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As a system administrator responsible for your organization's GitHub Enterprise Server, you're tasked with implementing best practices to prevent data loss.
+Q: As a system administrator responsible for your organization's GitHub Enterprise Server, you're tasked with implementing best practices to prevent data loss.
 What does GitHub recommend for this purpose?
 <details><summary>Show the answer</summary><p>

 - **Establishing a plan for disaster recovery and configuring backups**